Apple breaks iPhone sales record with 78.3 million units sold in the holiday quarter

 For the quarter, Apple reported:

 - iPhone unit sales of 78.3 million, up 5 percent from the previous year.
+Revenue also rose 5 percent, to $54.4 billion.

-- The iPad continued to lag, with units sold declining 20 percent to 13.1 million.
+- The iPad continued to lag, with units sold declining 19 percent to 13.1 million and revenue declining 22 percent to $5.5 billion.

 - Mac unit sales of 5.4 billion, up 1 percent from a year ago.
 However, year-over-year revenue was up 7 percent to $7.2 billion.